CloudSlang/CloudSlang.github.io/app/markdowns/developer.md

 }
   ```

-##score API
+##Score API
-The **score** API allows a program to interact with **score**.
-This section describes some of the more commonly used interfaces and methods from the score API.
-For more information and a full listing of methods see the Javadocs.
+The Score API allows a program to interact with the CloudSlang Orchestration Engine (Score).
+This section describes some of the more commonly used interfaces and methods from the Score API.

 ###ExecutionPlan
-An ExecutionPlan is a map of IDs and steps, called [ExecutionSteps](#/docs#executionstep), representing a workflow for **score** to run.
+An ExecutionPlan is a map of IDs and steps, called [ExecutionSteps](#/docs#executionstep), representing a workflow for Score to run.
 Normally, the ID of the first step to be run is 0.

 [ExecutionSteps](#/docs#executionstep) can be added to the ExecutionPlan using the `addStep(ExecutionStep step)` method.